-U+oo2D will be used as hyphenation character.
+The glyph U+ooAD will be used as hyphenation character if it is available in the font, otherwise U+002D.
 In addition to breaking opportunities designated by soft hyphens, words can be forcefully hyphenated in extreme cases when other methods of adjustment, such as changing the word spacing or shrinking text, are not possible.